MidnightCoder06/housing-justice-builder/context.md

 - **/camelbackventures-product-demo** - Demo workspace with analyze and generate tools tailored for Camelback Ventures Fellowship application
     * The Analyze flow uploads the selected documents via the OpenAI File API with a 24-hour expiry before triggering analysis

+## OpenAI APIs Used
+- **Files API** - The Analyze workflow uploads notice documents to OpenAI with a 24-hour expiration window so they can be referenced later for LLM analysis while keeping storage ephemeral.

 ## Migration Benefits
 - **Better SEO** - Server-side rendering and static generation
 - **Full-Stack TypeScript** - Seamless frontend/backend development